AdobeDocs/target.pt-BR/help/c-implementing-target/c-implementing-target-for-client-side-web/adobe-target-getoffers-atjs-2.md

 });
 ```

-## Chamar getoffers () para recuperar a carga do Analytics no lado do cliente
+## Chame getOffers() para recuperar a carga do Analytics no cliente

 ```
 adobe.target.getOffers({